p2irc/UDA4POC/README.md

 	python train.py -s <source domain pickle path> -t <target domain pickle path> -e <number of epochs> -o <output weight path>

+-s: source domain python pickled dictionary where keys represent source image names, and the value for each key is a list of the $256x256$ image and its corresponding density map.
+-t: target domain python pickled dictionary where keys represent target image names, and the value for each key is a  $256x256$ image

 ## Citing